civican/legisinfo/43-2/bills/C-30/bill_text.md

 #### Coordinating Amendments

-### Section 186
+### Section 185

-On the first day on which both subsection 168(1) and section `182` of this Act are in force, the portion of subsection 55(1) of the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act` before paragraph (a) is replaced by the following:
+On the first day on which both subsection 167(1) and section `181` of this Act are in force, the portion of subsection 55(1) of the `Proceeds of Crime (Money Laundering) and Terrorist Financing Act` before paragraph (a) is replaced by the following:

 ### Section 55

   **(1)** Subject to subsections (3) and (6.1), sections 52, 53.1, 53.4 to 53.6, 55.1, 56.1 and 56.2, subsection 58(1) and sections 58.1, 65 to 65.1 and 68.1 of this Act and to subsection 12(1) of the `Privacy Act`, the Centre shall not disclose the following:

-### Section 187
+### Section 186

-On the first day on which both section 202 of the `Budget Implementation Act, 2018, No. 1` and section 20 of the `Retail Payment Activities Act`, as enacted by section `178` of this Act, are in force, the definition professional trustee in section 2 of the `Canada Deposit Insurance Corporation Act` is amended by striking out "or" at the end of paragraph (e), by adding "or" at the end of paragraph (f) and by adding the following after paragraph (f):
+On the first day on which both section 202 of the `Budget Implementation Act, 2018, No. 1` and section 20 of the `Retail Payment Activities Act`, as enacted by section `177` of this Act, are in force, the definition professional trustee in section 2 of the `Canada Deposit Insurance Corporation Act` is amended by striking out "or" at the end of paragraph (e), by adding "or" at the end of paragraph (f) and by adding the following after paragraph (f):

 a payment service provider that is registered as those expressions are defined in section 2 of the `Retail Payment Activities Act`. (**fiduciaire professionnel**)

 #### Coming into Force

-### Section 188
+### Section 187

-  **(1)** The provisions of the `Retail Payment Activities Act`, as enacted by section `178` of this Act, other than sections 1 to 10, 12 to 16 and 61, subsections 62(1), (3) and (4) and section 63, come into force on a day or days to be fixed by order of the Governor in Council.
+  **(1)** The provisions of the `Retail Payment Activities Act`, as enacted by section `177` of this Act, other than sections 1 to 10, 12 to 16 and 61, subsections 62(1), (3) and (4) and section 63, come into force on a day or days to be fixed by order of the Governor in Council.

-  **(2)** Sections `181` and `182` come into force on a day or days to be fixed by order of the Governor in Council.
+  **(2)** Sections `180` and `181` come into force on a day or days to be fixed by order of the Governor in Council.

 ### `Pension Benefits Standards Act, 1985`